The 5 Best Comics to Read Before Avengers: Doomsday. Here's the Reading Path That Made Everything Click.

 Yeah, no.

 This is my list.
 Five comics that helped me understand Doom, the multiverse collapse, and where the MCU is headed.
 Not the definitive list.
-Just the path I took—and it worked.
+Just the path I took, and it worked.

 Let’s get into it.

-1. Books of Doom
+1. Books of Doom: The Origin Story That Explains Victor Von Doom

 This is Doom’s origin, told by Doom himself to a journalist.
 You see the Roma kid who lost his mother to dark magic.
 The genius who scarred his own face.
 The man who conquered a country because he believed no one else could save it.

 The Phoenix Force is coming to Earth.
 The Avengers want to stop it.
 The X-Men want to use it to save mutantkind.
-When five X-Men split the Phoenix power between them, they become gods—and it goes exactly how you’d expect.
+When five X-Men split the Phoenix power between them, they become gods, and it goes exactly how you’d expect.

 Why I’m reading it for Doomsday: This is the blueprint for what happens when heroes get god-level power and think they know what’s best for everyone.
 Sound familiar?
 That’s literally Doom’s entire philosophy.
 If you want to understand why Doom believes he’s the only one who can wield ultimate power without corrupting, this book shows you what happens when everyone else tries.

-3. Avengers: Time Runs Out
+3. Avengers: Time Runs Out by Jonathan Hickman

 Jonathan Hickman’s masterpiece.
 Two Earths from different universes are colliding in the same space.
 The only way to save one?
 Destroy the other.
-The Illuminati—Tony, Reed, T’Challa, Strange—are making impossible choices.
+The Illuminati (Tony, Reed, T’Challa, Strange) are making impossible choices.
 And they’re all losing.

 The multiverse is dead.
 Every universe is gone.
-All that’s left is Battleworld—a patchwork planet made from the ruins of dead realities.
+All that’s left is Battleworld, a patchwork planet made from the ruins of dead realities.
 And Doom?
 He’s God Emperor Doom, ruling over everything that remains.

 After Secret Wars, Doom loses his god powers and does something wild: he tries to be a hero.
 He puts on the Iron Man armor and convinces himself that if Tony Stark can do it, he can do it better.